 Easy – Mix the wet ingredients, mix the dry, put them together with some chocolate chips and M&Ms and that’s about as hard as this recipe gets!

 - To make these amazing Christmas cookies, first get out a large bowl and cream together the butter, brown sugar, and sugar for 1-2 minutes or until it’s fluffy.
 You can use a hand mixer or a stand mixer.
 Then, add the vanilla and egg and mix it all together.

 - In a separate bowl, whisk together the flour, vanilla pudding mix, salt, and baking soda.

-- Mix the dry ingredients into the wet ingredients until it’s all mixed together.
+- Mix the dry ingredients into the wet ingredients until it’s all mixed together (do not over-mix).
 Next, stir in almost all of the chocolate chips.
 (Save some for decorating later.)
 Cover the dough and put in the fridge to chill for at least 1 hour.

 - Take the dough out of the fridge.
 Roll about 3 tablespoons of cookie dough per cookie into a ball (about the size of a golf ball) and place on prepared baking sheet.

 - Gently press the remaining chocolate chips and the M&Ms into the cookie dough balls (this makes sure you can see the chips and the M&Ms after they bake!).